zwcloud/ImGui-Doc/articles/Design/RenderTree-Manipulation.md

 Computed Style:

 Final style used when layout and drawing the node tree.
-It is calcuated once the node-level style is changed.
+It is calculated once the node-level style is changed.

 ### Rethinking node-based layout